 - We communicate with students—Through targeted e-mails, newsletters and social media.
 We also meet with individual students on an appointment basis.
 Students can simply call our office to set this up, same day appointments are an option.
 Every day we offer Walk In Hours in our office and in many academic buildings where students can stop by with a quick question.

 - We are focused internationally—We are working on establishing contacts to assist students in obtaining meaningful work experiences overseas—many that may be used for co-op credit.
 For example, we are partnering with CDS to help students find employment in Germany.
-Students have the opportunity meet with our Associate Director for International Outreach one-on-one to discuss their plans and get advice.
-If you have any questions about working abroad or can provide any leads for overseas employment, please contact us.
+Students have the opportunity meet with our experts for one-on-one to discuss their plans and get advice.
+If you have any questions about our International Experience program or can provide any leads for overseas employment, please contact us.

 - We offer career counseling—Our career counselors are here to support student and alumni academic and professional success.
 Regardless of field of study or major, they can provide students/alumni with information on what it takes to succeed in their chosen career.
 Whether students are seeking to change your major, or to pick a minor or concentration, they are available to assist.
 For more information visit the student/alumni career counseling pages of our site.

 - We provide graduate school advisement—We serve as the central location for graduate school information on campus, we offer graduate school info sessions throughout the year and have an advisor responsible for meeting with students who need information about and guidance through the grad school process.
-Print materials are available in our resource library in the Bausch & Lomb Center in addition to information accessible through the Graduate School Information page of our site.
+Information is accessible through the Graduate School Information page of our site.

 - We work closely with other RIT units—Our office has very close and positive working relationships with other key RIT units including the Development Office, Sponsored Research Services, Alumni Relations, the Counseling Center, International Student Services, Housing, Honors and Study Abroad.
 We also interact closely with our career services colleagues at NTID's National Center on Employment in supporting the needs of deaf and hard-of-hearing students.